marios-zindilis/website-sources/posts/inkscape/index.md

 ---
 title: Inkscape
-Description: Notes and links on Inkscape
+description: Notes and links on Inkscape
 first-published: 2015-04-09
 ---